p4ulor/Object-Detector-App/docs/README.md

 ## Technical documentation
 Details about conditions, state handling, errors, user experience, etc

 ### HomeScreen
+- Everytime the user navigates to this screen the preferences are loaded
+- When existing the screen or minimizing the app, the camera is unbinded
+- Toggling on Gemini doesn't stop the image analysis from MediaPipe from running in the background because I didn't want to have to rebind the camera just to do so, but it stops the flow emissions of results
+- For simplicity sake, only the latest message of Gemini is saved when the user leaves the screen or toggled off/on Gemini

 ### SettingsScreen
+- Everytime the user navigates to this screen the preferences are loaded
-- When the app that's installed doesn't have the MediaPipe models: TODO
+- When the app that's installed doesn't have the MediaPipe models: The preferences are still step, but MediaPipe won't be running in the ImageAnalysis use case
--
 ### AchievementsScreen